-- (i) for any function f Riemann-integrable on [a, b], it is Lebesgue-integrable to the same value (but many more functions are Lebesgue integrable), - (ii) f is Riemann-integrable on [a, b] iff it is continuous a.e. on [a, b].
-Thus the question, "Which functions are Riemann-integrable?" cannot be answered without the language of measure theory which then gives one the technically superior Lebesgue integral anyway.
+- (i) for any function f Riemann-integrable on [a, b], it is Lebesgue-integrable to the same value (but many more functions are Lebesgue integrable); - (ii) f is Riemann-integrable on [a, b] iff it is continuous a.e. on [a, b].
+Thus the question, "Which functions are Riemann-integrable?" cannot be answered without the language of measure theory - which then gives one the technically superior Lebesgue integral anyway.
 Note.
-Integration is like summation (which is why Leibniz gave us the integral sign \int , as an elongated S).
+Integration is like summation (which is why Leibniz gave us the integral sign $\int$ , as an elongated S).
 Lebesgue was a very practical man - his father was a tradesman - and used to think about integration in the following way.
 Think of a shopkeeper totalling up his day's takings.
 The Riemann integral is like adding up the takings - notes and coins - in the order in which they arrived.
 By contrast, the Lebesgue integral is like totalling up the takings in order of size - from the smallest coins up to the largest notes.
 This is obviously better!
 In mathematical effect, it exchanges 'integrating by x-values' (abscissae) with 'integrating by y-values (ordinates).
+See e.g. the picture on the cover of René L. SCHILLING, Measures, integrals and martingales, CUP, 2005.
 Lebesque-Stieltjes integral.

-Suppose that F(x) is a non-decreasing function on \mathbb{R} :
+Suppose that F(x) is a non-decreasing function on $\mathbb{R}$ : $$F(x) \le F(x)$$ if $x \le y$ (prime example: F a probability distribution function).

-$$F(x) < F(x)$$

-if $x < y$

-(prime example: F a probability distribution function).
 Such functions can have at most countably many discontinuities, which are at worst jumps.
 We may without loss re-define F at jumps so as to be right-continuous.
 We now generalise the starting points above:

 - (i) Measure.
-We take $\mu((a,b]) := F(b) F(a)$. - (ii) Integral.
-We take $\int_a^b 1 := F(b) F(a)$.
+We take $\mu((a,b]) := F(b) F(a)$ . - (ii) Integral.
+We take $\int_a^b 1 := F(b) F(a)$ .